Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 And much more …

-Magnetic flow meters provide consistent and accurate measurements regardless of temperature, pressure, liquid viscosity, or density.
-They are particularly effective for measuring viscous and greasy fluids with high efficiency.
+Magnetic flow meters are renowned for delivering precise and reliable measurements regardless of variations in temperature, pressure, or liquid viscosity and density.
+They are especially adept at efficiently measuring viscous and greasy substances.

-Engineers often refer to magnetic flow meters by various names, including electromagnetic meters and magmeters.
-Of these, "magmeters" is the most commonly used term.
+Engineers often refer to magnetic flow meters using different terms, such as electromagnetic meters and magmeters, with "magmeters" being the most frequently used designation.

 Chapter 2 - How do Magnetic Flow Meters Work?

-The principle behind a magnetic flow meter is rooted in Faraday's Law, which states that the signal voltage (E) is directly proportional to the flow velocity of the liquid, the magnetic field strength (B), and the distance between the electrodes (D).
-For this measurement to be accurate, the fluid must be electrically conductive.
+The fundamental principle behind a magnetic flow meter is rooted in Faraday's Law of Electromagnetic Induction, which states that the induced signal voltage (E) is directly proportional to the flow velocity (v) of the liquid, the magnetic field strength (B), and the distance (D) between the electrodes.
+For this flow measurement to be accurate, the measured fluid must be electrically conductive—typically with a minimum threshold of 5 μS/cm—making mag meters ideal for measuring the flow of saline water, acids, bases, and other conductive liquids, but unsuitable for hydrocarbons or distilled water.

-Michael Faraday demonstrated that a magnetic field generates an electric current when a conductor moves perpendicularly through the field.
-This movement induces an electromagnetic field (EMF) in the conductor.
+Renowned scientist Michael Faraday demonstrated that a magnetic field generates an electrical current when a conductor moves perpendicularly through the field.
+This phenomenon induces an electromagnetic field (EMF) in the conductor, which in the context of magnetic flow meters, enables precise detection of volumetric flow without any moving parts, reducing maintenance and ensuring long-term reliability.

 Magnetic Field Coils